Trip cancellation, emergency medical, and flight!

 Seasons.
 Year-round but potentially chilly in winter.
 The greatest concentration of family activities occurs between Memorial Day and Labor Day.

 Travel Instructions.
 From the airport: Take I-526 East to the Georgetown exit, Hwy.
 17 North.
 Turn left at the light and follow Hwy.
 17 North to Hwy.
 517, the Isle of Palms Connector.
 Turn right only Hwy.
 517 and proceed over the Intracoastal Waterway to the Isle of Palms.
 Once on the island, turn left at the light at the foot of the bridge onto Palm Blvd., Hwy.
 703. Follow Palm Blvd. north to 41st Avenue, where you'll see the Wild Dunes directional sign to turn right onto Palm Blvd.
 (Extension).
-Go past the main gate to the Reception Center on your left.
+The main gate will be on your left.

 General Tourist Information.
 Visit the Charleston Visitor Reception and Transportation Center website or contact them at 375 Meeting St., Charleston, SC 29403.
 Phone: 800-774-0006.